dbousfie/3201/syllabus.md

 \
 2 forms of participation per week = 70% (pass/fail)\
 \
-You should be able to demonstrate responding to my feedback, engaging with different course material each week **to demonstrate improvement throughout the course.**\
+More than 2 forms of participation each week, or substantive improvement can result in a higher grade (the 80, 85 and 90 grades below are approximations, I withhold the right to assess the quality of the submission and adjust the grade accordingly).
+You should be able to demonstrate your responses to my feedback, engaging with different course material each week to demonstrate improvement throughout the course.
+See Brightspace for an example of how to calculate your participation grade.

-\
-Attendance Bonus (5% on Final Essay or essay)
+## Attendance Bonus (5% on Final Exam ***or*** Essay)

 Students will receive a 1% bonus on their final exam or essay grade for every two classes attended (attendance must be recorded through the